 As I approached the client, I saw that not only was his engine completely drained, he also didn’t have any defenses against possible hostiles that might come across them.
 Asteroid fields are hotbeds of pirate activity, and it is our aim to always provide the services our clients need, whether or not they were specifically requested.
 With that in mind I prepared to deliver a complimentary flight of torpedoes.
 It’s genuinely nice to work for an organization that goes the extra mile when it comes to service, and one that trusts its agents with the ability to upgrade service on the spot without managerial approval.

 Locking up their engine to prevent the possibility for more extensive repairs, my sensors told me that pirates had finally taken notice of the powerless miner and were making their way to our location.
 Waving off the frantic pilot’s assurances that he didn’t need help, I told him it was our job and our pleasure to make sure he received everything he required.
 I couldn’t remember if mining drones could use torpedoes for self-defense, but I sent several their way just in case.
 The last thing I would want is for the miner to lose his ships or cargo to pirates.

 Closing out my service ticket, I carefully logged the additional support the client received, and that I made sure his stock was safe from local pirate forces.
-The pilot warped away without giving thanks or leaving a tip, but I’m told that’s fairly common – our clients are so happy to get underway that they forget to show their appreciation.
+The pilot’s escape capsule warped away without giving thanks or leaving a tip, but I’m told that’s fairly common – our clients are so happy to get underway that they forget to show their appreciation.

 All in all, a very good first outing as a WINGSPAN Delivery Services agent.
 I sure hope my boss will agree.